mikechalmers/npm-gulp-wordpress/readme.md

 ## Setup instructions for wordpress theme

 1. change the theme folder in gulpfile.js
-2. change the theme settings in src/scss/style.scss
+2. change the theme settings in src/scss/style.scss - maybe turn it all off due to recent Bootstrap changes
-3. modify backend styling in src/includes/admin.scss - example styling used to confirm working
+3. modify backend styling in src/templates/includes/admin.scss - example styling used to confirm working

 ## Setup instructions for FTP Deploy